Music

 Intent - what do we want for our developing musicians?

-• Listen and appraise music within a diverse range of genres and historical periods
+• Explore, listen to, and appraise a wide range of genres, styles, and historical periods.

 Implementation - How is the curriculum delivered?